Zambia May 7-12, 2023

 Livingstone Museum has the usual regional museum features: archaeology, ethnography, natural history, and a lot about David Livingston.
 100 ZK.

-Railway Museum dedicated to preserving Zambia‘s railway heritage, as well as holding an exhibition on the history of Jews in Zambia.
+Railway Museum is dedicated to preserving Zambia’s railway heritage, as well as holding an exhibition on the history of Jews in Zambia.

 I left the hostel with Carol Beck, an American from Detroit to see Victoria Falls taking a normal taxi to the border.
 We saw the Knife Edge Bridge, then crossed through Zambia and Zimbabwe immigration.
 Zimbabwe wanted accommodation but eventually relented and let me through.
 US$50

-Victoria Falls (Mosi-oa-Tunya “Thundering Smoke”) WHS is a waterfall on the Zambezi River, which provides habitat for several unique species of plants and animals.
+Victoria Falls (Mosi-oa-Tunya “Thundering Smoke”) WHS is a waterfall on the Zambezi River, which provides a habitat for several unique species of plants and animals.
 It is located on the border between Zambia and Zimbabwe and is one of the world’s largest waterfalls, with a width of 1,708 m (5,604 ft).

 Archeological sites and oral history describe a long record of African knowledge of the site.
 Though known to some European geographers before the 19th century, Scottish missionary David Livingstone identified the falls in 1855 from what is now known as Livingstone Island, one of two land masses in the middle of the river, immediately upstream from the falls near the Zambian shore.
 He named the English colonial name of Victoria Falls after Queen Victoria.
-Since the mid 20th century, the site has been an increasingly important source of tourism.
+Since the mid-20th century, the site has been an increasingly important source of tourism.
 Zambia and Zimbabwe both have national parks and tourism infrastructure at the site.
 Research in the late 2010s found that precipitation variability due to climate change is likely to change the character of the fall.

 The nearby national park in Zambia is named Mosi-oa-Tunya, whereas the national park and town on the Zimbabwean shore are both named Victoria Falls.